-With a sleek design, cavernous storage and some nifty little features…the FUSE 12L pack has become a source of delight!
+With a sleek design, cavernous storage and some nifty little features…the FUSE 12L pack is a source of delight!

 From choosing the right size, which features are crucial, how many litres should it hold and of course after all that, does it come in the right colour combo to match your riding kit?
 The last bit is obviously the most important, right?